 Our Guide to Buying a Wheelchair

 To put it simply, wheelchairs provide independence to people who have difficulty walking.
 Offering support with everyday tasks, they reduce the impact that limited mobility has on your day-to-day life.
-In this guide, we will take you through the essentials of buying a wheelchair, offering guidance on which type best suits your needs and what models are available.

 The evolution of the wheelchair